petargyurov/petargyurov.github.io/_posts/2022-10-30-learning-spanish.md

 This is what I refer to as buffering.
 It's awful and frustrating.
 It gets better, but only if you practice it.
 So don't ignore speaking and listening early on; start earlier than you think you have to.

-## Duolingo will only take you so far
+On top of that, learn from different resources; Duolingo will only take you so far.
 At the time of writing I am on Unit 78 out of 211, or just a mere 37% of the way through the entire Duolingo course.
 I've been at it for a number of years, starting, stopping, killing my 300-something day streak, restarting, and so on and so on.

 <img src="/assets/images/spanish/duolingo-streak.png"/> *Last month's "streak".
 The blue dates indicate that I missed practice for that day but Duo saved my streak*